 Over the Christmas break my "Joy in the Ordinary" block became a cushion for our bed.

 Over the next year it will be a morning reminder as I smooth sheets, spread the quilt and fluff pillows, that the joy I'm seeking as a homemaker can be simply appreciating the every-day ordinary for the gift it truly is.

-I've listed the pattern for "Joy in the Ordinary" as free through the month of January - just in case you need to stitch it.
+I've listed the pattern for "Joy in the Ordinary" as a permanently free gift.
+Just use the link below:

 Our little Cully May is five months old today, wearing ponytails, sitting up by herself, and beginning to teeth.